-- 4.1 Cut out \sim 0.5 cm2 piece of suspected fecal stain and controls and place them into appropriately labeled 12x75mm test tubes. - 4.2 Extract samples in \sim 3 drops of dH20 for 15-30 minutes at RT. - 4.3 Remove the material and add ~3 drops of 10% Zinc Chloride Solution to the extract. - 4.4 Add 5 drops of Amyl Alcohol to the extract and vortex. - 4.5 Spin sample for 5 minutes on low (\sim 2000 rpm) in the serological centrifuge and transfer the upper phase to a new 12x75mm tube. - 4.6 To the upper phase, add 3 drops of 10% Mercuric Chloride Solution and observe any color change under both white and long wave UV light. - 4.7 A positive reaction is recorded when green fluorescence is visible under long wave UV light.
+- pected m 4.1 Cut out $\sim 0.5$ cm piece of suspected fecal stain and controls and place them into appropriately labeled 12x75mm test tubes. - 4.2 Extract samples in $\sim$ 3 drops of dH2O for 15-30 minutes at RT. - 4.3 Remove the material and add ~3 drops of 10% Zinc Chloride Solution to the extract. - 4.4 Add 5 drops of Amyl Alcohol to the extract and vortex. - 4.5 Spin sample for 5 minutes on low (~2000 rpm) in the serological centrifuge and transfer the upper phase to a new 12x75mm tube. - 4.6 To the upper phase, add 3 drops of 10% Mercuric Chloride Solution and observe any color change under both white and long wave UV light. - 4.7 A positive reaction is recorded when green fluorescence is visible under long wave UV light.
 Absence of green fluorescence under long wave UV light is recorded as a negative reaction.
 Under white light, the solution may become rose-pink if urobilin is present.

-- 5.1 Controls include positive (known fecal stain) and negative (dH2O blank) and a substrate control where appropriate and available. - 5.2 The Edelman's Urobilinogen Test is one of many presumptive tests for feces; there are no confirmatory tests available for the identification of fecal material. - 5.3 The production of a green fluorescent complex is indicative of feces from humans and other carnivores.
+- 5.1 Controls include positive (known fecal stain) and negative (dH2O blank) and a substrate control where appropriate and available. - 5.2 The Edelman's Urobilinogen Test is one of many presumptive tests for feces; there are no confirmatory tests available for the identification of fecal material. - 5.3 The production of a green fluorescent complex is indicative of feces from humans .chiv. ving this ving this ving this property of Idano State Police Poli and other carnivores.
 Due to the presence of chlorophyll, the feces of herbivores will produce an orange-pink fluorescence in this test.
-Test results giving this orange-pink fluorescence will be recorded as inconclusive.
+Test results giving this